19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Address Verification System (AVS) is another proven tool to help prevent fraudulent credit card purchases.
 It is used to verify if the billing address of a person matches that of the address on file for the credit card.

-For example, if an Indonesian cyber gangster tries to use a credit card of the guy living in Canada, the system will immediately trigger a warning for you.
+For example, if an Indonesian cyber gangster tries to use a credit card of a guy living in Canada, the system will immediately trigger a warning for you.

 The AVS option is usually included in most payment processing solutions, like PayPal, Skrill, or Stripe (all of them are available on the X-Cart Marketplace).